 In 1996 the Dangerous Goods Database started the first online service with an alphanumeric Oracle user interface.
 In 2000 the standalone application with a graphical user interface was published for the first time on CD-ROM.
 The Internet application and first data deliveries to licensees followed in 2001.

-In 2003 a module for radioactive materials was integrated.
 A module for the creation of transport documents for packages according to ADR was added in 2005.

 In 2024, the administrative agreement between BMV and BAM was cancelled, and it was decided to discontinue the distribution of the Dangerous Goods Databases products.